 Pain is not normal, it's not inevitable, and you need to get help until you find a solution if breastfeeding is important to you.

-There are several reasons for breast refusal:
+There are many reasons for this:

-• Laryngitis
+- Laryngitis

-• Gastroesophageal reflux disease (GERD)
+- Gastroesophageal reflux disease (GERD)

 What about reflux?

 Of course, the majority of babies regurgitate, but most of the time this reflux is a normal, physiological phenomenon, destined to disappear after a while, particularly with the adoption of a sitting and then standing position.
-Babies regurgitate because the physiological mechanisms for gastric emptying are immature, and the cadria lacks tone.
+Babies regurgitate because the physiological mechanisms of gastric emptying are immature, and the cadria lacks tone.

 Breast milk is the first anti-reflux medication.
 Often, when a baby suffers from reflux, doctors suggest stopping breastfeeding and switching to thickened milk.
 To help relieve reflux, the use of a thickener can be a solution to help stomach contents stay in the stomach :).